Sticky Chinese Pork Belly– Simple, Family-Friendly

 Storage

-Store any leftovers in an airtight container in the fridge.
-The pork belly keeps well for up to 3 days.
+Store any leftovers in an airtight container in the fridge, it keeps well for up to 3 days.
 Reheat in a pan or microwave until warmed through, adding a splash of water to loosen the glaze if needed.

 More Asian-inspired recipes you might want to try